-Understand calendar report
+Understand calendar report for browser

 Calendar report displays date-driven events in a typical calendar with dynamic views that enable you to see the records as daily, weekly, or monthly events and schedules.
 This type of report is achieved using the date and date-time field types.
 It is suitable for tracking or viewing appointments or for keeping tabs of the scheduled events.